3am Systems - Turning your good ideas into successful products Subscribe | Sign in

 V.22

-V.22 is a duplex split-band modem using phase shift keying (PSK), supporting a maximum speed of 1200 bps.
+V.22 is a duplex split-band modem using phase shift keying (PSK) , supporting a maximum speed of 1200 bps.
 The transition from FSK to PSK makes better use of the available channel capacity, however, it also necessitates the use of a scrambler and more complex modulation and demodulation circuitry.
-Each channel uses a symbol rate of 600 baud, with each symbol having four states (0/90/180/270°).
+Each channel uses a symbol rate of 600 baud, with each symbol having four states (0°/90°/180°/270°).
 V.22 was adopted in 1980.
+More...

 V.22bis

-V.22bis improves upon V.22 by using quadrature amplitude modulation (QAM), supporting a maximum speed of 2400 bps.
+V.22bis improves upon V.22 by using quadrature amplitude modulation (QAM) , supporting a maximum speed of 2400 bps.
 The transition from PSK to QAM necessitates the use of adaptive equalization and more complex signal processing.
-Each channel uses a symbol rate of 600 baud, with each symbol having 16 states (of combinations of phase and amplitude).
+Each channel uses a symbol rate of 600 baud, with each symbol having 16 states.
 V.22bis was adopted in 1984.
+More...

 V.32

 V.32 improves upon split-band modems, with one key innovation being echo cancellation.
 Echo cancellation provides channel separation over a telephone line without splitting the available bandwidth.
 While still using QAM, V.32 supports a maximum speed of 9600 bps.
-Each channel uses a carrier of 1800 Hz, and a symbol rate of 2400 baud, with each symbol having 16 states, or optionally, 32 states with Trellis coding.
-QAM with Trellis coding, also known as Trellis-coded modulation (TCM), is another key innovation that provides forward error correction (FEC) with coding gain, enabling a more effective use of the channel's capacity.
+Each channel uses a carrier of 1800 Hz, and a symbol rate of 2400 baud, with each symbol having 16 states, or optionally 32 states with Trellis coding.
+QAM with Trellis coding, also known as trellis-coded modulation (TCM) , is another key innovation that provides forward error correction (FEC) with coding gain, enabling a more effective use of the channel's capacity.
 V.32 was adopted in 1984.
+More...

 V.32bis